 Weekends are free to explore Orvieto or more.

 ora et labora

-Participating in one of the semester-long programs will put you in direct contact with the deep roots of the College that go back to the sixth century.
+Participating in the semester-long program will put you in direct contact with the deep roots of the College that go back to the sixth century.
 Orvieto has a number of Benedictine-founded churches and overlooks a former monastery established by one of his monks shortly after Saint Benedict's death.
 In Subiaco you will visit the cave where Saint Benedict prayed for 3 years before organizing 12 monasteries; one of which, Santa Scolastica, boasts one of the oldest libraries in the world.
 The Benedictines have been committed to humanistic education from their beginnings.
 You will also visit Montecassino where Saint Benedict wrote his Rule- the ultimate motherhouse of Saint Anselm Abbey.

 nunc est bibendum